Daniel Boal

 Daniel joined Chambers in October 2021 following the successful completion of his pupillage under the supervision of Kane Simons.

 Since he joined Chambers as a tenant, Daniel has developed a broad multi track practice.
-He has acted in matters involving assault, domestic violence, occupational disease and vulnerable road users, amongst others.
-He also has experience in acting in cases located in British Overseas Territories.
-Daniel has been instructed to act in cases involving brain injuries, serious psychological injuries and complex orthopaedic injuries and has acted in cases which have settled at figures up to £200,000.
+Daniel has been instructed to act in cases involving traumatic brain injuries, serious psychological injuries, chronic pain conditions and complex orthopaedic injuries, amongst others.
+He has been instructed to act in claims which have settled at figures up to £200,000.

 Daniel accepts instructions on a CFA basis where appropriate.